streamwhite/json-translated-ai/readme.md

 The system will:

 - ✅ Automatically detect whether you're using single-file or multi-file structure
-- ✅ Process all JSON files in each language folder
 - ✅ Maintain the exact folder structure in target languages
-- ✅ Handle both 2-letter and 4-letter language codes
-- ✅ Process multiple files concurrently for better performance

 ## 🔄 Updated Keys Feature